Takaaki-Saeki/DiscreteSpeechMetrics/README.md

 ## Install

-To use `discrete-speech-metrics`, you can clone the repo as:
+To use `discrete-speech-metrics`, clone this repo as:

 ```bash
 git clone https://github.com/Takaaki-Saeki/DiscreteSpeechMetrics.git